 If not a Federal Housing Agency, then what?

-When properly understood, autonomy in housing, not governmental authoritarianism or market consumerism, provides an answer to the crisis.
+When properly understood, autonomy in housing, as opposed to governmental authoritarianism or market consumerism, provides an answer to the crisis.
 The private sector’s role in housing is too expensive.
-The public sector, if it is to play a role at all, ought to be in assisting people, not subsidizing the private sector through rental vouchers or building public housing.
+Public Housing neither pays local property taxes nor helps rental tenants build equity.
+The public sector shouldn’t subsidize private sector landlords through rental vouchers or build tax-exempt public housing.
+The federal government, if it is to play a role in housing at all, ought to be in directly assisting people with unmet housing demands to meet those demands in ways that help them build equity.